-- Add hearing aid or cochlear implant batteries to your stay-at-home preparedness list.
+- Add hearing aid or cochlear implant batteries to your emergency preparedness list.
 Make sure that your child has enough batteries for at least 3 months.
 Your child’s audiologist may have some suggestions they can share by phone or email about where you can stock up on batteries.
 Check the size before ordering—not all hearing aid or cochlear implant batteries are the same.

 - Keep a hearing journal.
 Pick a time each week to jot down notes about your child’s hearing (this doesn’t need to be in a formal journal—notes on your phone work, too).
 Document what has or hasn’t worked.
 For example: “Ben wore his hearing aids all week with no problem,” “Ben misunderstood some of the conversation during our family lunch and refused to wear his hearing aids for the rest of the day,” or “Ben threw his hearing aid in the bathtub.
 We used his dry aid kit and it seems to be working okay.”
-Take note of audiologist and other doctors’ appointments that may have been canceled during this time.

 If you have concerns about your child’s hearing but haven’t had a hearing evaluation, visit ASHA ProFind to find an ASHA-certified audiologist in your area.
-Make an appointment once it is safe to go out again.